Cognitive Search Platform vs. Point Solutions: The Gartner MQ

 One very large bank saw an 87% reduction in false positive alerts, which were consuming the majority of their highly paid analysts’ time.
 Their eCommunications surveillance analyzes all information sources from across multiple systems and uses machine learning techniques to detect patterns.
 The finely-tuned and flexible alerting capabilities enable more efficient levels of human interaction.

-ThermoFisher Scientific identified tens of millions in new customer opportunities in their first year using the Attivio Platform.
+ThermoFisher Scientific identified tens of millions in new customer opportunities in their first year using the Attivio Cognitive Search Platform.
 They had grown through acquisition, and had multiple IT systems from the acquired companies.
 With Attivio, they unified the data from 5 CRM instances, and automated the process of reporting on sales opportunities.
 This enabled ThermoFisher to uncover new sales opportunities across divisions and product lines.

 As long as large enterprises focus on driving innovation and increasing productivity by finding answers from across dozens of repositories, Attivio will be there as the leader in Cognitive Search and Insight.